Health and Safety Program

 Program Requirements

-The first step in starting an occupational health and safety program, is to assess the total number of workers in the clinic, including all clinical, administrative, and support staff, as well as physicians and nurses, to determine the appropriate type of program required.
-Everyone who works in the clinic periodically should be considered.
+The first step in starting an occupational health and safety program is to assess the total number of workers in the clinic, including all clinical, administrative, and support staff, as well as physicians and nurses, to determine the appropriate type of program required.
+Everyone who works regularly in the clinic should be considered.

 WorkSafeBC classifies all community physician and specialist clinics as low-risk workplaces for occupational injuries.

-• If your clinic has 50 or more workers, the program must also include regular workplace inspections, written safety instructions, management meetings to review safety activities and incidents, incident investigations, record-keeping and statistics, and proper worker training and supervision.
+- If your clinic has 50 or more workers, the program must also include management meetings to review safety activities, incidents, and statistics.

 Program Policy

-An occupational health and safety program must have a written health and safety policy outlining the employer’s aims and the responsibilities of the employer, supervisors, and workers.
+An occupational health and safety program should have a written health and safety policy outlining the employer’s aims and the responsibilities of the employer, supervisors, and workers.

 The policy should be dated, signed by the employer and reviewed annually.
 Be sure to share the policy with staff.
 It’s a good idea to post it in a visible location at the workplace where all staff can easily see it.